Changelog

 Research workflows

-fetch_fmc_schema("FMC00.389A")returns description, image URL, linked pages, and cited GA loci. - What’s the link-graph around a page?
+fetch_fmc_schema("FMC00.389A")returns description, image URL, linked pages, and cited GA loci. - Link-graph traversal.

 traverse_anthroposophy_linksruns BFS over the FMC cross-link graph (depth 1-3, configurable max-nodes).